HnatKruk/shopno/README.md

 The main goal of this project is not just to create an ordinary landing page, but also to use it as a platform for experiments and improvements.
 This is my first serious pet project, so please don't judge too harshly.
 I believe that every stage of this project contributes to my professional growth and I am open to feedback and improvements.

 The project is also available online.
-You can check it out at this link: [SHOPNO](https://hnatkruk.github.io/shopno/).
+You can check it out at this link: <a href="https://hnatkruk.github.io/shopno/" target="_blank">SHOPNO</a>

 ## Technologies
 - HTML